Oscar (1991 film): Development and writing

 According to director John Landis, the film was influenced by comedies released around the era in which the film is set, with humor and dialogue delivered in a manner reminiscent of old Hollywood comedies, particularly the "screwball" genre.

-Landis' first choice for the lead role was Al Pacino, who was going to be paid $2 million for the role but was then offered $3 million to appear in Dick Tracy.
+Landis' first choice for the lead role was Al Pacino, who was to be paid $2 million for the role, but was then offered $3 million to appear in Dick Tracy.
 "He was very upfront about it, he said he was going to go for the money," said Landis.
 "I think Oscar would've been a much better movie with Al, but there you go."

 Stallone later said he should have played "Snaps", his character in the film, "incredibly cynical like in the original French version".

+Before production ended, Landis invited Jonathan Lynn (then casting for My Cousin Vinny) onto the set.
+When Lynn and others saw Marisa Tomei in a scene, they were convinced they had their actress for their film; the following year after the release of Oscar, Tomei won the Academy Award for Best Supporting Actress for her performance in My Cousin Vinny.

 Music

 The film score was composed by Elmer Bernstein and is based around Gioachino Rossini's Barber of Seville.
 In the Varèse Sarabande edition of the film soundtrack, Landis penned liner notes about the development of the score:

 The opening track is "Largo Al Factotum" from The Barber of Seville, performed by Earle Patriarco.
 The track "Cops and Real Crooks" includes "Finucci Piano Boogie," composed and performed by Ralph Grierson.
 The soundtrack also contained four pre-existing songs which appeared in the film: "Sweet Georgia Brown" (performed by Bing Crosby); "Rockin' in Rhythm" (performed by Duke Ellington & His Orchestra); "Tea for Two" (performed by Fred Waring & His Pennsylvanians); and "Plain Dirt" (performed by McKinney's Cotton Pickers).